life360/android-falx/README.md

 Additional maintainers: [vikassable](https://github.com/vikassable) vikas@life360.com

-Primary maintainer will be a employee of Life360 Inc. and there can be 1+ additional maintainers.
+Primary maintainer will be an employee of Life360 Inc. and there can be 1+ additional maintainers.